-A powerful left-handed batsman, Barry Shepherd was also an outstanding player for Western Australia over the 11 years period between 1955–56 and 1965–66.
+A powerful left-handed batsman, Barry Shepherd was also an outstanding player for Western Australia over the 11-year period between 1955–56 and 1965–66.
 Before retiring at the age of 28 to pursue a career in the finance industry, he participated in a total of 87 first-class matches for the Sandgropers, serving as a captain in 39 of those.

 By 1961–62, when he made his first double century with an innings of 212 not out against Queensland at Perth, he was an established crowd-pleaser with seven centuries to his record.
 This double century was part of a record third-wicket stand of 223 with West Indian Rohan Kanhai.

-In that innings, Barry Shepherd hit towering six sixes and 20 fours and made his last 112 runs in 68 minutes.
-He made another double century (219) against Victoria at Melbourne in 1962–63, and that season made his Test debut against England at Sydney.
+In that inning, Barry Shepherd hit six sixes and 20 fours and made his last 112 runs in 68 minutes.
+He made another double century (219) against Victoria at Melbourne in 1962–63, and that season he made his Test debut against England at Sydney.
 He made 96 at Melbourne in the second Test against South Africa in 1963–64 and scored 70 and 78 in the fourth Test of that series.

 Barry Shepherd narrowly missed a place in the 1964 Australian side in England, an omission Western Australians were justifiably peeved about, but he toured the West Indies in 1964–65 and appeared in further Tests in Australia against England, South Africa, and Pakistan.
 He made 96 at Melbourne in the second Test against South Africa in 1963–64 and 70 and 78 in the fourth Test of that series.

 He was awarded the Order of Australia Medal in 1999.
-Shepherd was one of the men credited with placing Western Australia among the strongest teams in the country through his aggressive stroke-play and captaincy.
+Shepherd was one of the men credited with placing Western Australia among the strongest teams in the country through his aggressive stroke play and captaincy.

 Former Western Australia batsman and Test cricketer Barry Shepherd passed away on September 18, 2001, after a long battle with illness.
 Shepherd was 64 years old at the time of his death.
 He participated in nine tests for his country between 1962 and 1965.
 He registered five half-centuries in all and finished his career at the elite level with 602 runs at an average of 41.83.
 Read more about Barry Shepherd at Wikipedia